Yuxi

 Yuxi (玉溪 (Yùxī)) is a prefecture-level city in the central part of Yunnan province of the People's Republic of China.
 The administrative center of Yuxi is Hongta District.
 Yuxi is approximately 90 km south of Kunming.

 Geography

 Yuxi is located in the center of Yunnan province, about 90 km south of Kunming, the provincial capital.
 Like much of the central and eastern parts of the province, it is part of the Yunnan-Guizhou Plateau.

 The area is 15,285 km2 and the population is approximately 2.5 million.

 Near Yuxi city is Fuxian Lake, the second-deepest freshwater lake in China, where there have been discovered ancient fossils that are now in the possession of the Yuxi museum.
 There also are three other lakes around the city.
-They are Xingyun Lake, Qilu Lake, Yangzong Lake.
+They are Xingyun Lake, Qilu Lake, and Yangzong Lake.

 Climate

 Tempered by the low latitude and moderate elevation, Yuxi has a mild subtropical highland climate (Köppen Cwb), with short, mild, dry winters, and warm, rainy summers.
 Frost may occur in winter but the days still generally warm up to around 17 °C. During summer, a majority of the days features some rainfall, and daytime temperatures rise to 26 °C. A great majority of the year's rainfall occurs from June to October.